porfiriopaiz/site/content/2017_03_30_anaconda-and-lvm-on-luks.rst

  .. image:: {filename}/images/anaconda-screenshots/0014.png
     :align: center

-Where:
+Here's a detailed breakdown:

-    **sda2** is the ESP (EFI Partition System) partition, this partition contains the other \*.efi files; every OS that has been installed on our computer in UEFI mode has an \*.efi file that will be linked to our GRUB, which allows us to choose which OS to boot during the first few seconds after our computer is turned on. **You should never mark** this partition to be formatted. **sda2** will be mounted on `/boot/efi`.
+    **sda2**: This is the ESP (EFI System Partition), housing other \*.efi files.
+    Each OS installed in UEFI mode has an \*.efi file linked to our GRUB.
+It enables us to choose the OS during the initial seconds after turning on our computer. **Never mark** this partition for formatting. **sda2** will be mounted on `/boot/efi`.

-    **sda9** is the partition I will mount in `/boot`, this partition should not be encrypted, since inside there are files needed for the OS to be loaded, in example the kernel.
-If we encrypt this partition we will not be able  to load the kernels on boot.
+    **sda9**: This partition will be mounted in `/boot` and should not be encrypted.
+It contains crucial files needed for the OS to load, such as the kernel.
+Encrypting this partition would prevent the loading of kernels during boot.

-    **sda10** is the partition that was encrypted using LUKS, which contains the `Volume Group` which contains the other logical volumes that serve as `/`, `/home` and `swap`.
+    **sda10**: This partition is encrypted using LUKS and houses the `Volume Group`, which, in turn, contains other logical volumes serving as `/`, `/home`, and `swap`.

-After selecting **sda10** you are prompted for the encryption password that will grant you access to the `Volume Group` containing the mentioned partitions.
-It is shown as the existing Fedora 23 installation, which was originally the F22 that we updated in the previous post.
+Once **sda10** is selected, you'll be prompted for the encryption password granting access to the `Volume Group`, which includes the mentioned partitions.
+This section reflects the existing Fedora 23 installation, originally the F22 that we updated in the previous post.

 .. image:: {filename}/images/anaconda-screenshots/0015.png
    :align: center

-We click on `Fedora Linux 23 for x86_64` and we can see the logical volumes that we will reuse.
+Click on `Fedora Linux 23 for x86_64`, and you'll be able to view the logical volumes slated for reuse.

-By clicking `/home`, we make sure to assign a `Mount Point` for this Logical Volumen.
-We make sure that the `Reformat` checkbox is **not** checked, and click on `Update Settings`.
+When selecting `/home`, ensure to allocate a `Mount Point` for this Logical Volume.
+Make certain that the `Reformat` checkbox is **not** selected, then click on `Update Settings`.

 .. image:: {filename}/images/anaconda-screenshots/0017.png
    :align: center

-In the following image we can see that the logical volume `fedora_lilit-home` was reassigned to `New Fedora 25 Installation`.
+In the subsequent image, you'll observe that the logical volume `fedora_lilit-home` has been reallocated to the `New Fedora 25 Installation`.

 .. image:: {filename}/images/anaconda-screenshots/0018.png
    :align: center

-We select `/boot/efi`, which is nothing more than the ESP partition located in **sda2**, we make sure to assign a `Mount Point` for this Logical Volume, which in this case would be `/boot/efi`. we make sure that the checkbox `Reformat` is **not** checked, and click on `Update Settings`.
+Choose `/boot/efi`, equivalent to the ESP partition located in **sda2**.
+Ensure to assign a `Mount Point` for this Logical Volume, which, in this case, would be `/boot/efi`.
+Confirm that the checkbox `Reformat` is **not** selected, then click on `Update Settings`.

 .. image:: {filename}/images/anaconda-screenshots/0019.png
    :align: center

-We select `/`, this logical volume served as `/` for F23, so to be able to reuse it we must mark it to format. we assign `/` as the point, I assign a file system ext4, we ensure that the checkbox `Reformat` **is** marked, and click on `Update Settings`.
+Choose `/`.
+This logical volume previously served as the `/` for F23, so for reuse, we need to mark it for formatting.
+Assign `/` as the mount point, select the file system as ext4, ensure that the checkbox `Reformat` **is** marked, and then click on `Update Settings`.

 .. image:: {filename}/images/anaconda-screenshots/0023.png
    :align: center